alvinf7989/sep11-freedom-project/blog/entry01.md

 ## Skills
 The skill I have acquired was **Debugging**, as I learned to tinker with the `pos()` values as well as tinkering with the `loadSprite()` function.
 Although it may not seem like that, by changing the image and renaming it to something else, I confirmed that I tinkered with this function.

+Another skill I have acquired was **How To Learn**, as I also learned how to use these functions like `loadSprite()` and `sprite()` as well as tinker with the values of the positioning, scale & color.
+I learned stuff like if you put something in the parenthesis of `loadSprite()` you can name a sprite and put a link to the sprite you want to assign the sprite name to.

 And that concludes my entire entry.
 This was just the beginning of our Freedom Project.
 I do wish to remember what we did with all these entries after filling them out with the Freedom Project.
 But anyways, stay tuned for Entry 2 where I talk about (This is where I put what I will do for entry 2.
 Since this is unknown we have to leave it blank.)
 And as always, see ya next time!
 #### Sources
 [How I Made Kaboom Template](tool/day1.html)